boltops-tools/lono/docs/_docs/lono-code-convert.md

     Syntax OK
     $

 The INFO messages are written to stderr and the Ruby code output is written to stdout.
-We're using bash direction write to `template.rb`.
+We're using bash redirection write to `template.rb`.
 Here's what `template.rb` looks like

 ```ruby
 resource("Instance", "AWS::EC2::Instance",